Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - `cuda_interop::SCU*`, `SCUresult`, `SNVRTCResult`, and `SNVRTCProgram` are SDK-free opaque values in Nabla headers.
 After including `CUDAInteropNative.h`, they become constructible from and convertible to matching CUDA/NVRTC SDK types such as `CUdeviceptr`, `CUexternalSemaphore`, `CUresult`, `nvrtcResult`, and `nvrtcProgram`.
 - CUDA enum values can be passed to SDK-free Nabla methods such as `CCUDADevice::createExportableMemory` and `CCUDADevice::roundToGranularity`.
 Nabla stores them as integer values in its public ABI.
-- `CCUDAImportedMemory::getMappedBuffer` writes an opaque `cuda_interop::SCUdeviceptr` in SDK-free code.
-SDK opt-in code can pass `CUdeviceptr` directly.
+- SDK-free output parameters stay pointer-based.
+SDK opt-in code can pass native CUDA output variables directly through small inline bridge overloads.
-- `CCUDAHandler::createProgram`, `compileProgram`, `getProgramLog`, `getPTX`, and `compileDirectlyToPTX` are SDK-free Nabla methods.
-SDK opt-in code can call them with native `nvrtcProgram` / `nvrtcResult` because the opaque conversions are enabled by `CUDAInteropNative.h`.
+- `CCUDAHandler::compileProgram`, `getProgramLog`, `getPTX`, and `compileDirectlyToPTX` are SDK-free Nabla methods.
+SDK opt-in code can use their results with native `nvrtcProgram` / `nvrtcResult` because the opaque conversions are enabled by `CUDAInteropNative.h`.
 - `NBL_CUDA_INTEROP_ASSERT_SUCCESS(expr, handler)` is available for call sites that intentionally assert on CUDA/NVRTC failures.
 Pass a pointer-like `CCUDAHandler` handle.
 Nabla implementation code should still prefer explicit error handling and clean returns.
 - `cuda_native::isBuildCUDASDKVersionExactMatch()` checks exact SDK version equality between the consumer translation unit and the SDK used to build Nabla's interop implementation.
 It is a policy helper, not an automatic runtime rejection rule.